Who We Are

 Our graduates serve as pastors of Christian congregations, directors of Christian education, chaplains, international mission workers, social workers, camp directors, and professors of Bible, theology, or religious studies at colleges, universities, and seminaries.

 Union Presbyterian Seminary in Richmond, Virginia, occupies a 56-acre campus in historic Ginter Park in Richmond’s Northside, with classroom buildings, a mix of student housing options, landscaped grounds, and one of the finest theological libraries in the United States.
 The campus is on the national historic registry.
 Worship is held several times a week when classes are in session.
 Students organize and lead worship, with additional participation and leadership from faculty, alumni, and staff.
 In addition, the community participates in meals, formal and informal fellowship gatherings, lectures and discussions, community service opportunities, social events, and athletic programs.
 Students are encouraged to become involved in the life of local congregations.

 We also offer programs at a second campus in Charlotte, North Carolina, located in a state-of-the-art facility on the campus of Sharon Presbyterian Church.
 The curriculum at Union Presbyterian Seminary in Charlotte is designed especially for second-career students who continue full or part-time work while pursuing theological study.
 The fellowship of the student cohorts along with the leadership and support of the faculty and staff is a particular strength of the program.

 We provide a variety of degree programs for those seeking to serve the church of Jesus Christ.
-Both the Richmond and Charlotte campuses offer the Master of Divinity (M.Div.), the Master of Arts in Christian Education (M.A.C.E.), and a dual degrees option (M.Div./M.A.C.E).
-The Richmond campus also offers the Master of Theology (Th.M.) degree and a Blended Learning Program (M.A.C.E.) option that combines learning in one’s home setting with intensive on-campus sessions in Richmond.
+Both the Richmond and Charlotte campuses offer the Master of Divinity (M.Div.), the Master of Arts in Christian Education (M.A.C.E.), a dual degrees option (M.Div./M.A.C.E), and a Doctor of Ministry (D.Min) degree.
+The Richmond campus also offers the Master of Theology (Th.M.) degree; and a Master of Arts in Public Theology (M.A.P.T.) to deepen the capacity of individuals engaging in public theology, a field which draws on biblical, historical, theological, ethical, and practical resources of the Christian faith in order to serve the common good of society.